Vision#

 bearing#

-bearing returns an angle indicating an object’s position relative to the drone.
+The bearing property reports an angle indicating an object’s position relative to the drone.
 The behavior depends on which Vision Sensor is used.

 A value of 0° indicates the center of the object and sensor are aligned.
 Positive values mean the object is to the right, while negative values mean the object is to the left.